-Royal Brunei Business Class Review: the New Cabin
+Royal Brunei Business Class Seat

 Entertainment-wise, you'll find the usual suspects with a 15.4 touchscreen monitor and headphones.
 You can charge devices in flight, although the position of the plug makes it a little tricky and prone to falling out.

-Royal Brunei Business Class Review: Dreamliner
+What is the Royal Brunei Business Class CABIN Layout like?

 This makes more of a difference to the feel of the cabin than you might expect: you can see the raindrops on the windows, for example, as a reminder that you are really flying through air rather than wrapped up snug in a strange vibrating box.

 Staff were attentive, exceptionally polite, quiet and friendly.
 They had a few issues to contend with that I think result from it being first flight nerves and routines (they ran out of fast track cards, for example, and forgot my meal - but did their best to address these issues in a kind manner.
 Unfortunately, as a result I didn't get to try the main menu but did get a rehydrated noodle-based dish instead.)
 As in the Kingdom of Brunei itself, there is no alcohol served.

 For passengers planning to travel direct from Melbourne to London, there are stops in Bandar Seri Begawan and then again in Dubai.
 A business class seat allows you to bypass a lot of the hassle with the switch since there is no queuing as you leave and reboard the aircraft and pass through security and you have lounge access in Dubai (where you can also have a glass or two of wine in addition to the food buffets available.)

-If flying tends to make you feel claustrophobic, you may be glad of the chance to get off the plane and stretch your legs twice within the 24 or so hours in the air.
+If flying tends to make you feel claustrophobic, you may be glad of the chance to get off the plane and stretch your legs in the airport.
+The route from the United Kingdom to Australia takes around 24 hours or so.
 If you just want to get it over with as quickly as possible, this route may not be the one for you.

 What I loved

-Quiet, comfy sleep.
+- Quiet, comfy sleep.

 What to know

-Less privacy than other business class cabins - but better for couples/families/friends
+- Less privacy than other business class cabins - but better for couples/families/friends